preactjs/prefresh/CONTRIBUTING.md

-Running a fixture locally can be somewhat of a pain as the paths in the `package.json` are meant for it being hoisted one level higher, the process we use to test locally is to adjust the local paths like `file:../../packages/core` to `file:../../../packages/core` and then run `pnpm`, this will enable you to run this fixture locally.
+Running a fixture locally can be somewhat of a pain as the paths in the `package.json` are meant for it being hoisted one level higher, the process we use to test locally is to adjust the local paths like `file:../../packages/core` to `file:../../../packages/core` and then run `pnpm install`, this will enable you to run this fixture locally.